Knocked Up: Plot

-As a result they separate, and when Ben expresses pride in Pete's deception, it leads to an argument with Alison as they drive to her doctor.
-Furious, she ejects him from her car, abandoning him in the middle of a busy street.
-He tracks her down at her appointment and they have another argument, leading to their breakup.
+As a result, they separate, and when Ben expresses pride in Pete's deception, it leads to an argument with Alison as they drive to her doctor.
+Furious, she ejects him from her car, abandoning him in a busy street.
+He tracks her down at her appointment, and they have another argument, leading to their breakup.

 Ben and Pete go on a road trip to Las Vegas.
-Under the influence of psychedelic mushrooms, they realize their loss and decide to try and save their relationships.
-Simultaneously, Debbie drags a nervous Alison out partying with her, but they are refused admission to a nightclub by its sympathetic bouncer on account of Debbie's age and Alison's pregnancy; leading to Debbie's tearful laments about her life and her desire to have Pete back.
+Under the influence of psychedelic mushrooms, they realize their loss and decide to try to save their relationships.
+Simultaneously, Debbie drags a nervous Alison out partying with her, but they are refused admission to a nightclub by its sympathetic bouncer on account of Debbie's age and Alison's pregnancy.
+This leads to Debbie's tearful laments about her life and desire to have Pete back.
 They reconcile at their daughter's birthday party, but when Ben tries to work things out with Alison, she refuses to get back together.
 Alison's boss finds out about her pregnancy and sees an opportunity to boost ratings with female viewers by having her interview pregnant celebrities.
-After a talk with his father, Ben decides to take responsibility and goes to great effort to mature, including obtaining his own apartment, getting an office job as a web designer, and reading pregnancy books.
+After a talk with his father, Ben decides to take responsibility and makes a great effort to mature, including obtaining his apartment, getting an office job as a web designer, and reading pregnancy books.

-When Alison goes into labor and is unable to contact her doctor, she calls Ben, as Debbie and Pete are out of town.
-He discovers that Alison's gynecologist is at a Bar Mitzvah despite having assured them that he never took vacations and leaves him an abusive voicemail.
+When Alison goes into labor and cannot contact her doctor, she calls Ben, as Debbie and Pete are out of town.
+After he discovers that Alison's gynecologist is at a Bar Mitzvah (despite emphatically insisting he never took vacations), Ben leaves him a profane voicemail.
 During labor, Alison apologizes for questioning Ben's priorities.
 When Debbie and Pete arrive at the hospital, Ben refuses to allow Debbie to be at Alison's side, insisting that it is his place.
-Debbie is both incredulous and thankful that he took charge of the situation and begins to change her formerly negative opinion of him.
-The couple welcomes a baby girl (a boy in the alternate ending) and start a new life together.
+Debbie is incredulous and thankful that he took charge of the situation, and begins to change her formerly negative opinion of him.
+The couple welcomes a baby girl (a boy in the alternate ending) and starts a new life together.